 The second camera is Somfy One by Somfy.
 Somfy One is promised to work with Alexa upon its release.

 Shortly after launching Echo Show, Amazon announced a new API kit for developers allowing them to integrate their cameras with Echo Show.
-This integration allows users to say "Alexa, show me my front door" or "Alexa, show me the baby's room" and see a live feed directly from Echo Show's screen.
+This integration allows users to say "Alexa, show me my front door" or "Alexa, show me the baby's room" to see a live feed directly from Echo Show's screen.
+Recently, Amazon also launched Echo Spot, a smaller version of Show.
+It has a 2.5" screen and a round body.

 Ring Video Doorbell 2